 When sentencing McLoughlin, the trial judge imposed a 40-year tariff, saying he could not pass a whole-life term because of the European court ruling.

-Jeremy Bamber has been fighting against whole-life jail terms On behalf of Newell, Joe Stone QC, in seeking permission to appeal against sentence, had said that a whole-life term was "manifestly excessive".
+On behalf of Newell, Joe Stone QC, in seeking permission to appeal against sentence, had said that a whole-life term was "manifestly excessive".

 He was convicted alongside Gary Smith for the February 2013 murder of convicted child killer Anwar in his cell at Long Lartin Prison, Worcestershire.
 Newell was already serving a life sentence for a previous murder committed in 1988.